 28. Conquering Everest

-Sir Edmund Hillary, the first man to climb to Everest Summit, is originally from New Zealand.
+Sir Edmund Hillary, the first man to climb the Everest Summit, is originally from New Zealand.

 29. Land of the Long White Cloud